Skip to Main Content

 Fully Licensed

-ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies) certified operators with all required permits and insurance for commercial aerial filming in Brazil.
+ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies) certified operators with all needed permits and insurance for commercial aerial filming in Brazil.

 02.